Wallace E. Dixon, Jr., Ph.D., Chair

 Web Address: https://www.etsu.edu/cas/psychology/

-To be accepted into the M.A./Ph.D. in psychology clinical concentration students must apply for, and engage in, full-time study.
-Applicants to the MA/PhD degree program are evaluated once each year only, for admission in the fall semester; applicants are not considered for spring admission.
+Students accepted into the program must be engaged in full-time study.
+Applicants to the M.A./Ph.D. degree program are evaluated once each year only, for admission in the fall semester; applicants are not considered for spring admission.
 Both PSYCAS and ETSU applications are required for admission.
 Students initially apply to the M.A./Ph.D. program through the PSYCAS centralized application service for graduate psychology at https://psycas.liaisoncas.com/applicant-ux/#/login.
 Students who receive interview offers will subsequently apply to the ETSU School of Graduate Studies at https://www.etsu.edu/gradschool/applynow.php prior to the interview.
 The application to the ETSU School of Graduate Studies should not occur until directed by a representative of the Department of Psychology.
 Applications to PSYCAS that include all required materials must be completed by December 1st for admission the following fall semester.
 Invited applications to the ETSU School of Graduate Studies must be completed by May 1st for admission the following fall semester.
-All applications are considered with the expectation that the applicant will pursue the PhD.
 Students holding bachelor’s or master’s degrees may apply.

 - Students holding a baccalaureate degree from a regionally accredited institution will be considered for the M.A./Ph.D. program.
-Students admitted to the Clinical Concentration in Psychology Ph.D. program complete the requirements for an M.A. in Psychology, Clinical Psychology Concentration (47 hour program of study with thesis) as part of their Ph.D. requirements.
+Students admitted to the Experimental Psychology Concentration in the Psychology Ph.D. program complete the requirements for an M.A. in Psychology (Experimental Psychology Concentration) (43 hour program of study with thesis) en route to Ph.D. completion.
+Students seeking a terminal master’s degree will not be considered.

 - Students already holding the M.A. or M.S. in psychology from a regionally accredited institution may also apply to the M.A./Ph.D. program.
-The master’s degree must be commensurate with the M.A. program in Psychology at ETSU and involve the successful completion of an empirically based thesis project.
+The master’s degree must be commensurate with the M.A. program in the Experimental Psychology Concentration at ETSU and involve the successful completion of an empirically based thesis project.
 Students possessing a master’s degree without an empirically based thesis will be required to complete an empirically based thesis before being admitted to doctoral candidacy.
-All students, regardless of entry level, must complete the curriculum requirements reflective of the broad and general science of psychology, as well as those reflective of the scientific, methodological, and theoretical foundations of the clinical practice of psychology
+Students without commensurate coursework may be required to take additional coursework.

-Students seeking admission to M.A./Ph.D. program in psychology degree program must meet the requirements established by the School of Graduate Studies (see https://www.etsu.edu/gradschool/admissionsrequirements.php for details).
+Students seeking admission to the experimental concentration in the M.A./Ph.D. program in psychology degree program must meet the requirements established by the School of Graduate Studies (see https://www.etsu.edu/gradschool/admissionsrequirements.php for details).
 They must also meet the following superseding minimum program requirements.

 - Completed PSYCAS application (due December 1st for the following fall semester)

-- Either a baccalaureate degree or master’s degree in psychology or a minimum of 18 semester hours in undergraduate psychology, including courses in statistics, experimental design, personality, history and systems, and abnormal psychology.
-Students lacking some of these prerequisite courses, but presenting an exceptional undergraduate record, may be granted graduate admission, but they will be expected to remove all undergraduate deficiencies during their first academic year;
+- Either a baccalaureate degree or master’s degree in psychology or a minimum of 18 semester hours in undergraduate psychology is desired; minimally undergraduate coursework should include a course on statistics and experimental design.
+However, presenting an exceptional undergraduate record may be sufficient for graduate admission, but it is expected that all undergraduate deficiencies will be overcome during the first academic year.;

-- Letters of recommendation from three persons familiar with the applicant’s academic background, aptitude for graduate study, and future performance as a psychologist (submitted through PSYCAS);
+- Letters of recommendation from three persons familiar with the applicant’s academic background, aptitude for graduate study, and future performance as an academic psychologist (submitted through PSYCAS);

 - Completed ETSU Graduate Studies application form (due May 1st for the following fall semester, but should be completed only after the applicant is directed by a representative of the Department of Psychology).